Medicare Based on End-Stage Renal Disease (ESRD)

 Individuals are eligible for premium-free Part A if they receive regular dialysis treatments or a kidney transplant, have filed an application for Medicare, and meet 1 of the following conditions:

-- You’ve worked the required amount of time under Social Security, the Railroad Retirement Board (RRB), or as a government employee.
+- Have worked the required amount of time under Social Security, the Railroad Retirement Board (RRB), or as a government employee; or

-- You’re already getting or are eligible for Social Security or Railroad Retirement benefits.
+- Are getting or are eligible for Social Security or RRB benefits; or

 How much does kidney dialysis cost?